dorfman2/1MR-Phone/README.rst

 -----
 This module contains python 3 script to operate an interactive, rotary telephone.
 It plays back different audio files when different numbers are dialed.
 It features an OSC client to provide interactivity with audio & video elements on the same network.

-It can be used without untilizing OSC, but be sure to install the dependacy unless you want to comment out all the references
+It can be used without using OSC.

 This phone was designed and built for a interactive performance called One Mile Radius Project(1MR for short).